Bentonville, AR Divorce Attorney

 Additionally, if you and your spouse you wed in a covenant marriage, you should be aware that you may be subject to other requirements.
 For example, you may legally be required to attend marriage counseling prior to completing a divorce.

-Factors to Consider When Filing for Divorce in Bentonville, AR
+Divorce Settlements in Bentonville, AR

-Distribution of Marital Property
+Distribution of Marital Property in Bentonville, AR

 One of the largest factors that must be considered when filing for divorce is the distribution of marital property.
 Marital property is a property that was accumulated during the marriage, and that belongs to each spouse.
 For example, if you and your spouse purchased a home after being married, you will have to determine who is permitted to remain in the home or whether it should be sold to distribute the proceeds to each spouse.

 To avoid the possibility of losing property due to a divorce, a couple may look to sign a prenuptial agreement prior to marriage.
 A prenuptial agreement can set out how property will be distributed in the event of a divorce.
 This is especially helpful for spouses that wish to keep personal property separate from marital property.
 A prenuptial agreement can also help a spouse protecting an interest in a business or with preserving of the inheritance for a child.